Darklg/DkGitHooks/README.md

 ### Before commit (pre-commit) :

 - Check for added debug functions like console.log or var_dump staged for commit.
 The removed ones are not detected.
+- Check for added debug files like debug.log or error_log.
 - Check for edited core files in WordPress & Magento (like in app/code/core or wp-admin).
 - Check for invalid PHP in .php and .phtml files.